nathsten/stacc-code-challange/README.md

 > My main focus was on the API, but I wanted to make a full stack application that lets you do the KYC screening of all the people the given API includes.

+> The API is created in nodejs using the express framework.

+> Front-end is created using the Vue.js framework combined with TailwindCSS.

 > I did not put much effort into the design, but by using TailwindCSS and Vue.js it was easy to make something that works.

 ## How to run the project